deepanshs/mrsimulator/docs/user_guide/method/method.rst

 those the symmetric triple-quantum and central transitions, forming the desired transition pathway.

 However, when multiple transition pathways are present in a method, you may need more accurate mixing amplitudes when connecting selected transitions of adjacent events.
-You may also need to prevent undesired mixing of certain transitions between two adjacent events.
-You can avoid a "TotalMixing" event by inserting MixingEvents using RotationQuery objects, as described below.
+You may also need to prevent the undesired mixing of specific transitions between two adjacent events.
+As described below, you can avoid a "TotalMixing" event by inserting MixingEvents using RotationQuery objects.

 Rotation Query
 """"""""""""""